Swapna's revelations against CM in smuggling-case stir up political storm | Law-Order

 - India

-Kerala on Wednesday witnessed a political storm over the startling revelations by Swapna Suresh, a key accused in the sensational gold-smuggling in the diplomatic bags case, with the State government allegedly using vigilance officials to pick up a co-accused and a complaint being lodged by an LDF MLA seeking a probe into the ''conspiracy'' behind her allegations.
+Kerala on Wednesday witnessed a political storm over the startling revelations by Swapna Suresh, a key accused in the sensational gold-smuggling in the diplomatic bags case, while a co-accused in the case was picked up by vigilance officials, and a complaint lodged by a ruling LDF MLA seeking a probe into the ''conspiracy'' behind her allegations.

 The entire chain of events played out like the screenplay of a thriller movie starting with Suresh in the morning telling reporters outside her office in Palakkad that her allegations against Chief Minister Pinarayi Vijayan came in the wake of threats to her life and not because of any personal or political agenda.